-Child Custody Jurisdiction Arizona | UCCJEA Arizona
+Child Custody Jurisdiction in Arizona

 Sometimes an Arizona court is asked to make changes in a child custody order that was issued in another state.
-In order to be sure that custody laws are applied consistently, most states – including Arizona — have adapted the Uniform Child Custody Jurisdiction and Enforcement Act that provides rules for interstate child custody cases.
+In order to be sure that custody laws are applied consistently, most states – including Arizona — have adopted the Uniform Child Custody Jurisdiction and Enforcement Act that provides rules for interstate child custody cases.

 In the case of Melgar v.
 Campo, 161 P.3d 1269 (Ariz.
 Ct.
 App.
 2007), the Arizona Court of Appeals discussed the procedure an Arizona divorce court must follow when it is asked to change a North Carolina child custody order.

 Lilliana Campo and Rafael Melgar, an unmarried couple, had a child together in North Carolina.
 The relationship fell apart and Lilliana left the state with the child.
 Rafael went to family court in North Carolina to seek custody of the child.
-Lilliana did not appear, but sent a letter to the court alleging domestic abuse.
+Lilliana did not appear but sent a letter to the court alleging domestic abuse.
 The court awarded Rafael custody.

 Rafael located Lilliana and their child in Arizona and filed suit there, asking the court to enforce the order giving him custody.
-Because Lilliana made allegations of child abuse, the Arizona court determined that it had authority to act on an emergency basis.
+Because Lilliana made allegations of child abuse, the Arizona court determined that it had the authority to act on an emergency basis.

 It held a hearing and changed the custody order to give the mother sole custody.
 Rafael appealed.
 One important aim of the Uniform Custody Act is to prevent states from issuing competing custody orders.
 To achieve this end, the Uniform Act says that the court making the initial custody ruling has sole authority to change its order in the future unless it gives up that authority, or both parents move out of that state.
-This is called continuing jurisdiction.
+This is called continuing and exclusive child custody jurisdiction.